ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 mount /dev/mmc??TODO?? /sysroot # if installed on SD card
 ```

-Now you should see the graphical installer and can proceed as usual.
+Now you can boot the image and should see the graphical installer.

-But before that its smart to enable sshd first and set root password to 1234.
+But before you do that its smart to enable sshd first and set root password to 1234.
 You can simply do that by chrooting into the image on your PC:

 ```
 # install qemu-arm-static first